Patrick Swayze’s Brother Slams Actor’s Widow After Her Claim That Their Mother Was Violent, Abusive

 Lisa detailed beatings that Patrick allegedly suffered at the hands of his mother, who passed away close to four years after Patrick’s death from cancer.

-Lisa said that Patsy’s abuse continued until Patrick’s 18th birthday, when the actor’s father intervened and threatened to divorce Patsy if the abuse continued.
+Lisa said that Patsy’s abuse continued until Patrick’s 18th birthday when the actor’s father intervened and threatened to divorce Patsy if the abuse continued.
 The relationship between the two improved in the years that would follow, with Patrick’s skills at dancing helping him to land the lead role in Dirty Dancing.
 Patrick would be close to his mother until his death.

 Patrick Swayze’s brother is standing up for his family amid Lisa Niemi’s abuse claims. https://t.co/JZsNlSaEL8